Casecommons/ansible-role-elasticsearch-1/README.md

 Whether to allow inline scripting against ElasticSearch.
 You should read the following link as there are possible security implications for enabling these options: [Enable Dynamic Scripting](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#enable-dynamic-scripting).
 Available options include: `true`, `false`, and `sandbox`.

+List of plugins to install.

+    elasticsearch_plugins:
+      - cloud-aws

 ## Dependencies

   - geerlingguy.java